• Skip to main content

 Prep the White Asparagus

-• White the water heats up, trim the tough ends of the asparagus and peel from below the tip to the trimmed end all the way around.
-This is the perfect time to open a bottle of Riesling (semi-dry) to help entertain you, although 12 to 16 spears go pretty fast. 🙂
+• In the meantime, trim the tough ends of the asparagus and peel from below the tip to the trimmed end all the way around.

-• Once the water is boiling, add the asparagus and allow to simmer for 8 minutes.
-Drain the asparagus and transfer to a bowl filled with ice water.
+• Once the water is boiling, add the asparagus to the steaming basked and allow to simmer for 8 minutes.
+Transfer to a bowl filled with ice water.

 Assemble your Spargel Packs

-• Place a slice of cheese inside the ham, then place 3 to 4 cooked asparagus spears inside the cheese and roll up.
-Secure with a couple of toothpicks.
+• Place a slice of cheese inside the ham and wrap the edges of the ham around the cheese.
+This will help to keep the cheese inside your cordon bleu pocket.
+Place 3 to 4 cooked asparagus spears inside the cheese and roll up.
+Secure with a couple of toothpicks, if desired.
+Although I have made it work without the toothpicks as well.

 dirndl kitchen spargel cordon bleu asparagus1

 • Place breadcrumbs and flour on separate plates.
-Season the breadcrumbs with some salt, pepper and herbs (ladder is optional, but I would use dried parsley).
+Season the breadcrumbs with some salt, pepper and herbs (ladder is optional, but I would use chopped fresh herbs or dried parsley).
 Whisk egg in a shallow bowl.

-• Roll the asparagus in some flour, dusting off any excess flour.
-Then cover in egg, and finally in breadcrumbs.
+• Holding onto the asparagus parts that are sticking out from either side, roll the middle ham and cheese center in some flour, dusting off any excess flour.
+Then cover in egg, and finally the seasoned breadcrumbs.
+Repeat this step to achieve a double breading.

-• In a large pan, heat a high heat cooking oil like avocado oil on medium heat.
-Add the breaded asparagus packs and cook for a couple of minutes on each side or until golden brown on each side.
+• In a large pan, heat the avocado oil on medium heat.
+Add the cordon bleu packs and cook for a couple of minutes on each side or until golden brown on each side.
+I ended up rotating mine 3 times, so I cooked about one third each time.

 dirndl kitchen spargel cordon bleu asparagus4

 • Transfer to a plate covered in paper towel to drain off any excess oil.
-Remove the toothpicks before serving.
+Remove the toothpicks before serving and serve with a fresh green salad tossed in vinaigrette or Bavarian potato salad.

 Nutrition